Materials-Consortia/OPTIMADE/optimade.rst

 ---------------------------
 This standard describes a communication protocol that, when implemented by a server, provides clients with an API for data access.

-The standard is versioned using `semantic versioning v2 <https://semver.org/spec/v2.0.0.html>`__ in reference to changes in *that API* (i.e., not in the server-side implementation of the protocol).
+Released versions of the standard are versioned using `semantic versioning v2 <https://semver.org/spec/v2.0.0.html>`__ in reference to changes in *that API* (i.e., not in the server-side implementation of the protocol).

 To clarify: semantic versioning mandates version numbers on the form MAJOR.MINOR.PATCH, where a "backwards incompatible API change" requires incrementing the MAJOR version number.
 A future version of the OPTIMADE standard can mandate servers to change their behavior to be compliant with the newer version.